 On the remote site, you will see two folders: ‘Upload’ and ‘Download’.

-You can transfer files and folders from your computer to the remote site and vice versa by dragging and dropping from one to the other.
+You can transfer files and folders from your computer to the remote site and vice versa by dragging and dropping them from one to the other.

 When logged in, you will see an upload folder and a download folder.
 Inside the upload folder, you will find a folder for each specification you have in your account (Click here to learn how to set up your specifications).